Finding the Best Banks in Alabama

 How We Determine the Best Banks in Alabama

 SmartAsset’s banking experts found the 15 most popular banks in Alabama.
 They compiled this list based on which have the most branches within state lines, especially in the most popular cities of Jackson, Hunstville, Birmingham, Montgomery and Mobile.
 Among those banks, we then narrowed down the selection to the very best national and regional banks and chose the best savings and checking accounts based on their their minimum balance requirements, annual percentage yields (APYs), fee structures and customer accessibility.

-Best National Bank & Best Customer Service: Regions Bank
+Best National Bank With Branches in Alabama & Best Customer Service: Regions Bank

 With almost 1,500 branches around the country and 221 in Alabama, Regions Bank has perhaps its most significant presence in the state of its headquarters.
 Regions alone controls nearly 23% of the wealth in Alabama, far outranking its runner-up, Wells Fargo.
 With nearly 2,000 ATM locations in operation—a large portion of which is in Alabama—banking with Regions is particularly easy in the Yellowhammer state.

 If you’re looking to put all your assets under one roof, Regions is a strong choice.
 It doesn’t just feature multiple checking accounts, savings accounts, mortgage loan plans, IRAs and CDs.
 On top of all of those account options, Regions also provides its customers with access to frequent rewards, secured credit cards, home and auto loans and top-of-the-line financial advisors.

 If you’re looking for mobile or online banking, Regions has you covered there, too.
 With the Regions Mobile App for iPhone, iPad, and Android, you can make a deposit, send money using Personal Pay, access your rewards, locate ATMs and branches, check your account balances and transaction history, transfer funds, pay bills and even search for your recent transactions.